eclipse-efx/efxclipse-drift/Development.md

  * Buildship
  * JDT

-Setup both the Java 8 and the Java 11 SDKs as Installed JREs in Eclipse.
-Navigate to `Preferences -> Java -> Installed JREs` and add them.
+Configure both the Java 8 and the Java 11 SDKs as Installed JREs in Eclipse.
+To do so navigate to `Preferences -> Java -> Installed JREs` and add them.
 Also make sure that that the Execution Environments are setup correctly.
 JavaSE-1.8 needs to point to your Java 8 SDK and JavaSE-11 needs to point to your Java 11 SDK.
 This step is required since we create a multirelease jar and in eclipse each project may only have one SDK.

 Now you can import the projects into Eclipse.
 Use the Import Gradle project wizard from Buildship.

 You should get the following projects: